 Lee Poulis has been praised for his “commanding presence” (South Florida Classical Review) and for his “dark baritone, rich in colors” (Minneapolis Star Tribune), calling it a voice “of power and beauty” (Pioneer Press).
 Twice named Best Young Singer by Die Welt, Lee Poulis has already performed at the Staatsoper Unter den Linden of Berlin, Teatro Real of Madrid, the Opera of Bilbao, Teatro Municipal of Santiago, and with the Beethoven Orchestra of Bonn.
 He performed the title role in the national premieres of Doctor Atomic in Germany and at the Finnish National Opera, a production which was nominated for one of Europe’s top theater prizes, Der Faust.

 Lee Poulis’ 2014-15 season currently includes his return to Europe to reprise the role of Oppenheimer in Adams’ Doctor Atomic with Teatro de la Maestranza in Seville, and to sing his first performances of the title role in Eugene Onegin for his debut with Teatre Principal de Palma, Mallorca, and reprising the role of Heathcliff in Herrmann’s Wuthering Heights with Staatstheater Braunschweig.
-He also sang the role of Leporello in Cedar Rapids Opera Theatre’s production of Don Giovanni and is soloist with Grand Rapids Symphony Orchestra in Avner Dorman’s “Dialogues of Love;” and in Hindemith’s “When Lilacs Last in the Dooryard Bloom’d” with Choral Society of Durham, also with New York Choral Society, which marked his Carnegie Hall debut.
+He also sang the role of Leporello in Cedar Rapids Opera Theatre’s production of Don Giovanni, is soloist with Grand Rapids Symphony Orchestra in Avner Dorman’s “Dialogues of Love;” and in Hindemith’s “When Lilacs Last in the Dooryard Bloom’d” with Choral Society of Durham, also with New York Choral Society, which marked his Carnegie Hall debut.
 His 2013-14 engagements included Ford in Falstaff with Opera Santa Barbara, Zurga in Les Pêcheurs de perles in his debut with Fort Worth Opera, joining the roster of Lyric Opera of Chicago for its production of Die Fledermaus, and Enrico in Lucia di Lammermoor with the Belleayre Festival Opera.
 In season 2012-13 he sang Marcello in La bohème in his debut with Toledo Opera, Enrico with Dayton Opera, Zurga with Sarasota Opera, and made his debut with the Berkshire Choral Festival in selections from Les Pêcheurs de perles, La Rondine, and Aida.